arvigeus/AZ-204/Questions/Containers.md

 - [x] Storage Account Key
 - [ ] Shared Access Signature (SAS) Token
 - [ ] OAuth Token
-- [ ] Azure AD Credentials
+- [ ] Entra ID Credentials

 Answer: To mount an Azure File Share to an Azure Container Instance, you need the Storage Account Key.
-SAS Tokens, OAuth Tokens, and Azure AD Credentials are not used for this specific operation.
+SAS Tokens, OAuth Tokens, and Entra ID Credentials are not used for this specific operation.

 ---